Viñales Valley: Mural of Prehistory

-In the valley of Dos Hermanas, we can find the Mural of Prehistory, which is painted on a stone of one of the elevations.
+The valley of Dos Hermanas has what is known as the Mural of Prehistory, a contemporary work.
+It is painted on a stone of one of the elevations.
 This mural shows the evolution of life in a natural sense of Cuba.

 The Mural of Prehistory is located in the mogote called Pita.
 It can be found on a perpendicular slope.
-The rock was washed and drains were also made in it to avoid erosion in the future due to the rain.
+The rock was washed and drains were made in it to avoid erosion due to the rain.
 It is 120 meters high and 160 meters in length.
 The artist was Leovigildo González Morillo, who was Director of Cartography of the Academy of Sciences of Cuba.

-In it are represented Guanahatabeyes Indians, species of mammals, gigantic animals, as well as some mollusks.
+In it are represented Guanahatabeye Indians, species of mammals, gigantic animals, and some mollusks.

-In the Mural can be seen in 12 pieces the evolutionary process of men and animals in the Sierra de los Organs, in its different stages.
+The Mural includes 12 sections, showing the evolutionary process of men and animals in the Sierra de los Órganos, in its different stages.